aimms/how-to/Articles/122/122-AXLL-Library.rst

    :keywords: excel, library, axll

 This is a follow up to :doc:`../85/85-using-axll-library`.
 The 'AIMMS Excel Library (AXLL)' lets you exchange data between AIMMS and Excel files (.xls and .xlsx) without having Excel installed on that computer.
-This is very useful when deploying applications using AIMMS PRO as it is typically installed on a terminal server where a copy of Microsoft Office is not available.
+This is very useful when deploying applications using AIMMS Cloud as it is typically installed on a terminal server where a copy of Microsoft Office is not available.

 In this article, we show you which functions available in ``axll::`` namespace to use depending on the format of the data in your Excel file.